Edge Mode flag variable configuration

 property determines how the response content is cached at the edge.
 If set to "VARIATION_KEY", the edge worker constructs a unique cache key by combining the experiment's flag key, variation key, and cdnExperimentURL

 .
-This ensures that each variation's content is cached separately, permitting for efficient retrieval on subsequent requests.
+This ensures that it caches each variation's content separately for efficient retrieval on subsequent requests.

 For the hero banner experiment, setting cacheKey

-to "VARIATION_KEY" will result in cache keys like https://www.example.com/home/heroExperiment_variationA.html
+to "VARIATION_KEY" results in cache keys like https://www.example.com/home/heroExperiment_variationA.html

 and https://www.example.com/home/heroExperiment_variationB.html